dave-mccollough/react-native-project-setup/README.md

 # React Native Project Setup
-Fundamentals of setting up a React Native Project
+Fundamentals of setting up a new React Native Project using create-react-native-app